paulmorar/talktimer/README.md

 talkTimer is a simple web application designed to help you manage your speaking time during conference talks or meetups.
 It provides a countdown timer that visually indicates the remaining time, helping you stay on track.

+You can view the website live at [talktimer.org](https://talktimer.org).

 ## Features

 - Set a countdown timer for your talk.